tigransard/MSSqlToPostgresMigrator/README.md

 Application uses 2 json files for a specific mappings
 - type_map.json - defines a mapping between MS SQL and PostgreSQL datatypes
 - computed_columns_map.json - defines a list of computed columns for PostgreSQL
+- queries.json - defines a list of data validation queries

 # Usage